MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/govern-antipatterns.md

 ### Example: Assume the cloud provider manages updates

 Members of a company's human resources (HR) department set up many Windows servers in the cloud using infrastructure as a service (IaaS).
 They assume that the cloud provider manages updates, because on-site IT usually handles update installation.
-Because Azure doesn't deploy and install the operating system updates, the HR department configures the updates separately.
+The HR department doesn't configure the updates because they're not aware that Azure doesn't deploy and install operating system updates by default.
 As a result, the servers are noncompliant and pose a security risk.

 ### Preferred outcome: Create a readiness plan